 A few passages from

-Insight: A Study of Human Understanding, 1957 followed by a summary of
+Insight: A Study of Human Understanding, 1957, are followed by an

 an undelivered talk,